dkleftogi/cfDNA_AnalysisPipeline/Execution_examples.md

  /home/centos/Results/example.FgbioDeDup.Vardict.VEP.filtered.txt
 ```

-The post-filtered file is then passed to duplexCaller that identifies variants supported by in-silico duplexes.
+The post-filtered file is then passed to duplexCaller that identifies variants supported by "duplex pair reads".
+Please see the original publication of duplexCaller for more info about in-silico duplexes

 The original duplexCaller implementation can be found at https://github.com/dkleftogi/duplexFiltering